 You agree that the Service Providers are third party beneficiaries of these Terms, with all rights to enforce such provisions as if the Service Providers were parties to these Terms.

 In these Terms unless the context requires otherwise:

-- Acquiring Services means the AMEX Payment Services, the Card Scheme Services, the Non-Card Scheme Services and the BNPL Payment Services.
+Acquiring Services means the AMEX Payment Services, the Card Scheme Services and the Mobile Device Acquiring Services.

 Applicable Law means the Corporations Act, and any other statute, statutory instrument or general law that is applicable to a party in connection with these Terms, together with:

 as amended, consolidated or replaced from time to time.

 Application Form means the application form to become a User made available on the Website or by Zeller, from time to time.

 ASIC means the Australian Securities and Investment Commission, the Australian regulator responsible for financial services licensing, regulation and enforcement.